 |9.||Canon 1D Mark III||Y||- / -||-||-||-||2.0||-||-||-|

 It is notable that the SL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark IV does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1D Mark IV and the SL have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark IV and the SL have been discontinued, but can regularly be found used on ebay.
 The SL was replaced by the Leica SL2, while the 1D Mark IV does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Leica SL Manual.
+Further information on the features and operation of the 1D Mark IV and SL can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Leica SL Manual.

 So what conclusions can be drawn?
 Is the Canon 1D Mark IV better than the Leica SL or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1D Mark IV: